averagehuman/argskwargs.io/src/articles/2016/vuejs-svg-slider.rst

 -------

 The following is a first attempt at a Vue component.
 The model is a simple "stat" object with a numeric "value" property.
-This value is two-way bound to a range input element, and one-way bound to a coloured "pill" which is an elongated SVG rectangle with rounded corners.
+This value is bound to both a range input element and a coloured SVG "pill" (an elongated rectangle with rounded corners).
 So moving the input slider changes the model data which in turn changes the width of the coloured pill.
 The component itself is simply a vertical sequence of these input+pill pairs at hard-coded intervals.

 (Note: html range inputs are not available in IE9 or earlier).

 .. jsfiddle:: mdhs1t04